ellysh/video-game-bots/ClickerBots/protection.md

 ## Test Application

 We will test protection systems approaches on Notepad application.
 A protection system should detect a AutoIt script that will type text in the application's window.
 Our sample protection systems will be implemented on AutoIt language too as separate scripts.
-It will be simpler to demonstarte protection algorithms with AutoIt language.
+It will be simpler to demonstrate protection algorithms with AutoIt language.
 But C++ language is used for development real protection systems in most cases.

 This is a `SimpleBot.au3` script that types letters in the Notepad window:
 ```AutoIt